jed-gore/chatgpt_management_transcripts/README.md

 ![image](https://user-images.githubusercontent.com/39496491/218328386-2300ebd1-7b4a-4927-b6de-cd56f84b15a7.png)

-As I feared, the RF model classed a majority of management statements as "guidance"*, likely more than would be validated by a domain expert.
+As I feared, the RF model classed a majority of management statements as "guidance"1, likely more than would be validated by a domain expert looking at the text.

 ![image](https://user-images.githubusercontent.com/39496491/218328436-d88132ee-54b7-4f8e-b5fa-56c8313e6329.png)